OCA/server-tools/report_paper_wkhtmltopdf_params/README.rst

 ===============================

 This module allows you to add new parameters for a paper format which are then forwarded to wkhtmltopdf command as arguments.
+To display the arguments that wkhtmltopdf accepts go to your command line and type 'wkhtmltopdf -H'.

+A commonly used parameter in Odoo is *--disable-smart-shrinking*, that will disable the automatic resizing of the PDF when converting.
+This is important when you intend to have a layout that conforms to certain alignment.
+It is very common whenever you need to conform the PDF to a predefined layoyut (e.g. checks, official forms,...).

 Usage
 =====

-* Go to *Settings* and press 'Activate the developer mode (with assets)'
+# Go to *Settings* and press 'Activate the developer mode (with assets)'

-* Go to *Settings - Technical - Reports - Paper Format*
+# Go to *Settings - Technical - Reports - Paper Format*

-* Change the parameter 'Disable Smart Shrinking'.
+# Change the parameter 'Disable Smart Shrinking'.

-* Add additional parameters indicating the command argument name (remember to add prefix -- or -) and value.
+# Add additional parameters indicating the command argument name (remember to
+  add prefix -- or -) and value.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas